 While this model isn't an amazing value, its price is relatively palatable compared to the priciest models in the group, costing a few hundred dollars less.

 The Shark Rotator with DuoClean is an exceptionally proficient vacuum cleaner at a reasonable price.
 This model handled everything we threw at it with aplomb, with one of the only cons to this model being that it tipped over somewhat easily when using the hose attachment at its maximum range.
-This is the best for those that want the very best and one that we strongly recommend.

 — David Wise and Austin Palmer